fastapi/fastapi/{{cookiecutter.project_slug}}/README.md

 ### General workflow

+Open your editor at `./backend/app/` (instead of the project root: `./`), so that you see an `./app/` directory with your code inside.
+That way, your editor will be able to find all the imports, etc.

-Add and modify SQLAlchemy models in `./backend/app/app/db_models/`, Pydantic models in `./backend/app/app/models` and API endpoints in `./backend/app/app/api/`.
+Modify or add SQLAlchemy models in `./backend/app/app/db_models/`, Pydantic models in `./backend/app/app/models/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
+The easiest might be to copy the ones for Items (models, endpoints, and CRUD utils) and update them to your needs.

 Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.